NABA, beside specific didactic and academic career related services, assists students with non-academic matters, including:

 - Deals with cultural and commercial services

 - Support for students with learning or physical disabilities

 NABA assists students with the bureaucratic procedures required to obtain a residence permit (permesso di soggiorno), an Italian tax code (codice fiscale) and to open a bank account.
 It also provides students with information on how to obtain an Italian mobile phone number, public transport card and various other needs.

 CULTURAL, RECREATIONAL AND SPORT ACTIVITIES

-The Milan Identity Card, which entitles students to discounts on the cost of admission to some of the most important cultural centres in Milan, is among the multiple advantages offered.
+The Milan Identity Card, promoted by the initiative of Milano City Municipality and Chamber of Commerce, is available for NABA students and entitles them to discounts on the cost of admission to some of the most important cultural centres in Milan, is among the multiple advantages offered.
 These centres include: La Triennale di Milano, Piccolo Teatro, the Museum of Science and Technology, etc.

 For updated information, visit the website >> (link http://www.studyinmilan.net)